 “Don’t rush me into getting another dog,” John said.

 “Don’t worry, I won’t,” I answered.

 You may wonder if we ever did get another dog.
 Well, not exactly.
 We got two.
-One is a Lab-mix, the other is pure Lab.
+One is a Lab-mix, and the other is pure Lab.
 Their names are Mandy and Chrissy.